vectordotdev/vector/rfcs/2021-10-29-8621-framing-and-codecs-sinks.md

 We want to hand over the reshaping responsibilities to the schema, and provide a transition layer to support existing reshaping capabilities of sinks until schema mappers are implemented.

-Another related current work is `StandardEncoding` which has been introduced in [#9215](https://github.com/vectordotdev/vector/pull/9215).
-It provides a consistent set of codec implementations aims and therefore aligns with our goals.
+Another related change is `StandardEncodings` which was introduced in [#9215](https://github.com/vectordotdev/vector/pull/9215).
+It provides a consistent implementation of common codecs, and therefore aligns with our goals.
 However, it does not separate the reshaping responsibilities.

 ## Scope